initstring/passphrase-wordlist/README.md

 # Overview
 People think they are getting smarter by using passphrases.
 Let's prove them wrong!

-passphrase-wordlist officially lives on [GitLab](https://gitlab.com/initstring/passphrase-wordlist) and is mirrored to GitHub.
-Please open issues on GitLab.

 This project includes a massive wordlist of phrases (~18 million) and two hashcat rule files for GPU-based cracking.
 The rules will create over 1,000 permutations of each phase.

 Passphrase wordlist and raw data sources are available to download via the torrent files **[here](https://gitlab.com/initstring/passphrase-wordlist/tree/master/torrents)**.
 You only need the 'passphrases' file and the hashcat rules, but some researchers may want to take a look at the raw sources.